conradakunga/BlogCode/README.md

 ## November 2025

+**3 Sep 2025** - [Other RabbitMQ IConnection Server Properties](https://www.conradakunga.com/blog/other-rabbitmq-iconnection-server-properties/) - Other properties available in the `ServerProperties` object.

 **2 Sep 2025** - [Getting The Version Of RabbitMQ Connected](https://www.conradakunga.com/blog/getting-the-version-of-rabbitmq-connected/) - How to determine the version of RabbitMQ connected to

 ## Aug 2025